-Have you set targets for recycling construction waste / reducing waste going to landfill?
-Are you taking steps to source construction materials that are local and sustainable?
+5. Are you taking steps to source construction materials that are local and sustainable?
 Are you employing sustainable construction methods on and off site?
-Confirm the recycling and landfill targets in the Sustainability Statement.
 Explain in the Sustainability Statement how local and sustainable construction materials will be sourced, and the BRE Green Guide Specification has informed design decisions, where applicable.
 Explain how the construction methods are sustainable on and off site.
-Further detail on recycling and landfill targets will be provided as part of the SWMP at the Reserved Matters stage.
 The development will aim to use a range of sustainable materials and design features, making use of sustainable timber from FSC (or equivalent) sources, and materials specified using the BRE Green Guide to construction.
 Consideration will be given to the potential for offsite, MMC construction during the detailed design phase.
 Please see Section 3.7.2 of the Sustainability Statement for further detail.
 6. Have you provided safe and convenient access for waste recycling?
 Provide details of safe and convenient access for waste recycling in the Sustainability Statement.
 Cross reference layout plans.
 Full consideration will be given to the Council's waste management infrastructure and services to ensure that the occupiers have the necessary infrastructure to participate in any kerbside recycling services.
-Please see Section 3.8 of the Sustainability Statement for further detail.
-7. How have you considered innovative or advanced waste collection systems as part of your waste strategy?
+Please see Section 3.8 of the Sustainability Statement 7.
+How have you considered innovative or advanced waste collection systems as part of your waste strategy?
 Explain in the Sustainability Statement how innovative or advanced waste collection systems have been considered as part of the waste strategy.
-Cross reference the Waste Strategy, where applicable.
+Cross reference the Waste Strategy, where applicable. for further detail.
 Further detail on this will be provided at the Reserved Matters stage.
-Volu intary sustainable standards 1.
-Establishment Environmental Assessment Method (BREEAM) certification for your non-domestic development?
+Voluntary sustainable standards 1.
+Are you pursuing a Building Research Establishment Environmental Assessment Method (BREEAM) certification for your non-domestic development?
 Provide details of the BREEAM rating in the Sustainability Statement.
 Cross reference BREEAM pre assessment, where applicable.
 Not applicable.
 2. Are you pursuing another sustainability accreditation and / or recognised sustainability principles?
 Provide details of another sustainability accreditation and / or recognised sustainability principles in the Sustainability Statement.
 Not at this stage.